UConn vs Rice Prediction — AI Finds CAN'T MISS CFB Lines & Props (Oct 25)

 Remi Robot Icon

-Remi, our AI sports genius, has been pouring over millions of data from every facet between the Huskies and Owls and using recursive machine learning and impressive AI to analyze the data to a single cover probability.
+Remi, our AI sports genius, has been pouring over millions of data from every facet between the Huskies and Owls and using recursive machine learning and kick-ass AI to examine the data to a single cover probability.

-Interestingly enough, the data has been most focused on the linear correlation of weight knucklehead sportsbettors regularly put on UConn’s strength factors between a Huskies team going up against a possibly healthy Owls team.
-In reality, the true game analytics appear to reflect a strong lean against one Vegas line in particular.
+Interestingly enough, the data has been most keyed in on the growing emphasis knucklehead sportsbettors often put on player performance factors between a Huskies team going up against a possibly strong Owls team.
+In reality, the true game analytics might reflect a moderate lean against one Vegas line specifically.

 Unlock this in-depth AI prediction and all of our CFB AI picks for FREE now.